-Generally, incorporation of these actions is intended to provide for consistency within the City's Comprehensive Plan, Downtown Plan, or between the Downtown Plan and implementing regulations; to document pending City actions; to establish a protocol for long-term measures to provide for coordination with other agencies; or to identify optional actions that the City may take to reduce impacts.
+Generally, incorporation of these actions is intended to provide for consistency within the City's document pending City actions; to establish a protocol for long-term measures to provide for coordination with other agencies; or to identify optional actions that the City may take to reduce impacts.
 These actions are listed in Exhibit 1.